Committed-Bodies/committedbodies-website/src/routes/membership/take-back-your-life-program.md

 * 2﻿x Private personal training sessions per week
 * 1﻿x Fitness class of your choice per week

-R1500 per month, R300 admin fee (first month)
+R1500 per month, R300 admin fee (once off)

 On completion of the 3 month contact you can move to a month-to-month contract, tailor made for you with your personal trainer.